toppytim/Leet-Code-Practice-Problems/README.md

 # Leet-Code-Practice-Problems
-5 easy question pulled from leetcode.com
+5 easy questions with answers pulled from leetcode.com